Martha on the $1 Bill

 As a young, attractive, wealthy widow, Martha Dandridge Custis probably enjoyed more freedom to choose her own destiny than at any other point in her life.
-At the time they were married, she was only twenty-six years old, owned nearly 300 slaves and had more than 17,500 acres of land— worth more than £40,000.
+At the time they were married, she was only twenty-seven years old, owned nearly 300 slaves and had more than 17,500 acres of land— worth more than £40,000.

 The attraction between George and Martha was mutual, powerful, and immediate.
 Martha was charming, attractive, and wealthy.
 George had his own appeal, standing over six feet two inches tall, he was an imposing figure with a formidable reputation as a military leader.

 At the end of 1758, Washington resigned his military commission.
 On January 6, 1759, less than ten months after their initial meeting and less than eighteen months after her husband’s death, Martha Dandridge Custis married George Washington at her home in New Kent County.

 After Washington left Mount Vernon in 1775, he would not return again for over six years.
 Every year, during the long winter months when the fighting was at a standstill, the General asked Martha to join him at his winter encampment.